kenken17/meteor-utilities/README.md

 ##UI Helpers

 ####{{should verb exp1 [exp2]}}
 The `{{should}}` helper is to print out the `verb` given when condition is true.
-There is places such as output a class or a string when certain condition is true.
+There are places such as output a class or a string when certain condition is true.

 *Examples:*